qianlim/POP/README.md

 ## News

+- [2023/12/06] Body shape and pose parameters (SMPL-X) for the ReSynth data are now available on the [dataset website](https://pop.is.tue.mpg.de/)!
+We also provide [a guide](https://github.com/qianlim/POP/wiki/How-to-align-the-SMPL%E2%80%90X-body-with-the-clothed-body-point-clouds-in-ReSynth-data) to align the SMPL-X bodies with the clothed body point clouds in ReSynth data.

 - [2021/10/29] **We now provide the packed, POP-compatible CAPE data on the [CAPE dataset website](https://cape.is.tue.mpg.de/download.php).** Simply register as a user there to access the download links (at the bottom of the Download page).

 - [2021/10/16] The synthetic ReSynth data used in our paper is available now!
 Check out the [ReSynth dataset website](https://pop.is.tue.mpg.de/) for more information and download links.